 For a network configuration where the transmission range is set to a minimum value to take into account energy efficiency, new connections to the communication graph of the WSN can be added by increasing the transmission range up to its maximum value.
 In the simulation, the transmission range is increased gradually from 0 to l, forming almost a complete graph at the end.
-Fig. 5 shows how C behaves when increasing the transmission range.
-Interestingly, C increases very quickly in the beginning until it comes to a plateau and then later the value becomes 1 which is the case for constructing a complete graph.
+Fig. 4 shows how C behaves when increasing the transmission range.
+Interestingly, C increases very quickly in the beginning until it comes to a plateau and then later increases to the value 1 which is the case for constructing a complete graph.
 This indicates that a stronger local neighborhood is the best strategy for increasing the transmission range for sparse networks with otherwise low transmission range.
-For denser networks, connecting nodes at the regional and global level, outside local neighborhoods, seems more efficient for further increasing the transmission range.
+For denser networks with higher transmission range, connecting nodes at the regional and global level, outside local neighborhoods, seems more efficient for further increasing the transmission range.